tinacms/tina.io/content/blog/custom-field-plugins.md

 }
 ```

 You can see that there are additional configuration functions and options.
-These options are incredibly useful for creating more complex fields that require [validation](https://tinacms.org/docs/fields/custom-fields#validate-optional) or formatting, such as an [email field](https://tinacms.org/docs/gatsby/custom-fields/).
+These options are incredibly useful for creating more complex fields that require [validation](https://tinacms.org/docs/fields/custom-fields#validate-optional), parsing, or formatting, such as an [email field](https://tinacms.org/docs/gatsby/custom-fields/).

 ## 2. Use the custom field in a form